What To Do When You Worry About Yourself Too Much

 You might hear the word cyberchondriac to describe a person who's overly concerned with their health.
 This isn't a formal diagnosis, but it does describe a phenomenon that doctors deal with every day.
 It refers to people who go online when they're worried about their health and put too much importance on what they find there.

-You might be suffering from cyberchondriasis if you commonly look up the symptoms of a disorder and then begin to notice those symptoms within yourself.
+You might be experiencing cyberchondriasis if you commonly look up the symptoms of a disorder and then begin to notice those symptoms within yourself.
 If you're spending a lot of time reading checklists for illnesses and pondering whether they apply to you, you may have this form of illness anxiety.

 Causes Of Illness Anxiety Disorder